k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 Supposing an incoming message rate of 3 messages per second and an average message size of 1KB, we can easily understand that we need to dedicate a node to handle this Job that we require strong i/o capabilities for read/write operations in Fabric nodes commonDB tables.

-Then all 3 nodes will be kept in-sync, using Fabric Node synchronization capability.
+Using Fabric Node synchronization capability, all 3 nodes will then be kept in-sync using the nechanism described in the [Fabric CommonDB](/articles/) article.